bramstein/knockout.selection/README.md

 ### `mode` <string>

 Set to `single` if the selection model should only allow a single selected item.

 If set to `multi` users can use `<ctrl>` and `<shift>` to select multiple items using either a mouse or keyboard.

 When set to `toggle` the selection model supports multiple selections, but selections are "sticky".
 Once selected they can only be deselect by selecting them again.
 This is useful on, for example, touch devices.

+Set to `off` to disable the selection.

 Defaults to `multi`.

 ### `properties` <object>